helm/charts/stable/kibana/README.md

 ## Dasboard import

-* The Dasboard can be a JSON or a download url to a JSON file.
+* A dashboard for dashboardImport.dashboards can be a JSON or a download url to a JSON file.